Save your time in managing servers and websites by using these intelligent software.

 - Clustering for high-availability

-cPanel is for the Linux, which automates web hosting tasks with its simple GUI.
-It helps you manage your servers and websites with ease.
+cPanel is for Linux, which automates web hosting tasks with its simple GUI, and it helps you manage your servers and websites with ease.

-It has one of the best web hosting control panel in the industry.
-This control panel has options to publish a website, create email and calendars, manage files securely, manage domains, launch databases, add or remove DNS, configure FTP, schedule cron jobs, provide log stats, and much more.
+It has one of the best web hosting control panels in the industry.
+This control panel has options to publish a website, create email and calendars, manage files securely, manage domains, launch databases, add or remove DNS, configure FTP, schedule cron jobs, provide log stats, etc.

 Plesk is for everyone to manage cloud servers, WordPress, Joomla, etc. It got more than 100 extensions.

 - User-friendly interface